nicknow/PowerApps-Custom-Control-Project-Template/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Custom Controls by the Financial Services HiPo Team in Canada
+# PowerApps Custom Control Project Template

 This is a PowerApps custom control project template leveraging node.js.
 Custom controls were built using PowerApps Control Framework (PCF).